polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 # Hyperlambda CRUD database endpoints

-A 15 minute read, making you understand how to create CRUD HTTP endpoints wrapping your database using Hyperlambda.
+A 15 minute read, teaching you how to create CRUD
+HTTP endpoints, wrapping your database using Hyperlambda.
 In case you didn't finish the [Hyperlambda Hello World tutorial](/tutorials/hyperlambda-hello-world), you would probably benefit from reading it before going through with this one.